Focus and Scope

 The sample of BIOSCIENCE reprint is only available by special request.
 Please contact us for more information.

-There is no waiver to author who submit their artcles in BIOSCIENCE.
+There is waiver to author who submit their artcles in BIOSCIENCE, if the author has difficulty paying, he can contact us via email.
 The Author are the same positition in publication.

 Licensing information of BIOSCIENCE